Dense Banach subalgebras of the null sequence algebra which do not satisfy a differential seminorm condition: Introduction

 \section{Introduction}

-The theory of differential geometry on a $C^\star$-algebra (or noncommutative space) [Co, 1994] requires the use of \lq\lq differentiable structures\rq\rq\ for these noncommutative spaces.
-Such differentiable structures have usually been provided by a dense subalgebra of smooth functions $A$ for which the $K$-theory $K_*(A)$ is the same as the $K$-theory of the $C^\star$-algebra $K_*(B)$.
+We say that $A$ is a {\it dense Banach subalgebra} of a $C^\star$-algebra $B$ if $A$ is a dense subalgebra of $B$, and $A$ is a Banach algebra in some norm $\| \cdot \|_A$, which is stronger than the restriction to $A$ of the norm on $B$.
 We say that $A$ is {\it spectral invariant} in $B$ if the quasi-invertible elements of $A$ are precisely those elements of $A$ which are quasi-invertible in $B$.
-Recall that for $a, b \in A$, $a \circ b = a + b - ab$, and $b$ is a quasi-inverse for $a$ if and only if $a \circ b = b \circ a = 0$ [Pa, 1994], Definition 2.1.1.
-The spectral invariance of a Fr\'echet algebra $A$ in $B$ implies closure under holomorphic functional calculus, which in turn implies an isomorphism of $K$-theory $K_*(A) \cong K_*(B)$ [Co, 94], Chapter 3, Appendix C.
+Recall that for $a, b \in A$, $a \circ b = a + b - ab$, and $b$ is a quasi-inverse for $a$ if and only if $a \circ b = b \circ a = 0$ (see \cite[Definition 2.1.1]{Palmer}).
+Dense subalgebras of a $C^\star$-algebra which are spectral invariant, or which satisfy a differential seminorm condition such as $D_1$, are used to give differential structure to the $C^\star$-algebra, and they also have applications in noncommutative differential geometry (see \cite{Connes}\cite{Bhatt}).